WesleyBrenno/generated-tests-in-the-context-of-maintenance-tasks-a-series-of-empirical-studies/study-with-refactored-generated-tests/README.md

-# a-study-with-developers-and-maintenance-tasks
-Manually Written or Generated Tests?
-A Study with Developers and Maintenance Tasks
+# A STUDY ON THE USE OF REFACTORED GENERATED TESTS TO GUIDEMAINTENANCE TASKS

-This repository contains all the artifacts used in the study described in the article "Manually Written or Generated Tests?: A Study with Developers and Maintenance Tasks" (https://dl.acm.org/doi/10.1145/3422392.3422416)
+This folder contains all the artifacts used in the experiment presented in section 6.